johlym/johnathan.org/_posts/2015-02-04-super-bowl-commericals.md

 [https://youtube.com/watch?v=JKKlqMs19tU][1]

 This is one of those ads that makes me stand up and clap.
 See, [Dodge][2] makes [cars][3].
 They make cars that [go fast][4].
 They also make cars that are [stupid fast][5].
 They’re going through their 100 year anniversary.
-What better way to show off their fleet of ass kickers than to find 100 year old ass kickers to put you in your place!
-Grandpa doesn’t want you to be a little bitch.
+What better way to show off their fleet of @$$ kickers than to find 100 year old @$$ kickers to put you in your place!
+Grandpa doesn’t want you to be a little b---h.
 Rock on, grandpa.
 Rock on.

 ## Bud Light – Real Life PacMan